 - for hygienic reasons.

 The patient himself cannot decide whether they need an operation.
 This decision can only be taken by the dentist.
 The best dentist in Glendale, Dr. Sahakyan can correctly assess the health status of the oral cavity organs, and make a forecast of a possible relapse of the disease.
-If other methods prove to be useless or ineffective, he can recommend to you gingivectomy.
+If other methods prove to be useless or ineffective, he can recommend to you a gingivectomy.

 How Does the Gingival Pocket Appear?

 Non-compliance with dental hygiene leads to sad consequences, one of which is the formation of pockets in the gums.
 The pocket is a free cavity between the tooth and the gum, in which the remains of food are accumulated.
 They are transformed by pathogenic microorganisms into tartar.
-To get rid of the gingival pocket, the gingivectomy is performed.
+To get rid of the gingival pocket, a gingivectomy is performed.